 - Place a lid on the Dutch oven and bring the mixture to a boil.
 Turn the heat down to medium low and simmer for about 15 minutes, or until the cauliflower pierces easily with a fork.
 Remove from heat.

 - Remove the thyme and bay leaves.
 If any stray thyme leaves have gotten loose from the stems, try to get them out, but it's not a big deal.
-Use an immersion blender or a regular blender to blend the soup until it's creamy smooth.
+Use an immersion blender or a regular blender to blend the soup until it's smooth.

 Notes